zhdfd/Neural-Image-Colorization/README.md

 ## Usage

-To colorize a greyscale image using a trained model, invoke *colorize.py* and supply both the desired input image path and the saved model path.
+To colorize a grayscale image using a trained model, invoke *colorize.py* and supply both the desired input image path and the saved model path.
+The input image does not need to be a single-channel image.
+Given inputs will automatically be downsmapled to one channel.

 ```sh
 python colorize.py 'path/to/input/image' 'path/to/saved/model'